50 Frequently used Japanese onomatopoeia Words and Examples

 Onomatopoeia is frequently used to express emotional states.

-Example: 緊張でドキドキが止まらない – My heart keeps pounding due to nervousness.
+• 緊張でドキドキが止まらない – My heart keeps pounding due to nervousness.

-Example: 明日は遠足だからわくわくしている – I’m excited because tomorrow is the school trip.
+• 明日は遠足だからわくわくしている – I’m excited because tomorrow is the school trip.

-Example: 先生はいつもイライラしている – The teacher always seems irritated.
+• 先生はいつもイライラしている – The teacher always seems irritated.

-Example: 彼の笑顔に胸がきゅんとなった – His smile made my heart skip a beat.
+• 彼の笑顔に胸がきゅんとなった – His smile made my heart skip a beat.

 The onomatopoeic words listed above are just a small sample, yet they represent key onomatopoeic expressions that appear in various situations.
-Onomatopoeia is a symbolic expression form of Japanese, widely utilized in various situations.
+Onomatopoeia is a symbolic expression form of Japanese, widely utilised in various situations.
 It enriches the sound and nuances of words, making communication more vibrant.
 Let’s dive into the mysterious and profound world of onomatopoeia.

 Written by